Hay should not be the main food for rabbits.

 A restricted feeding regimen inevitably has some consequences for rabbit health and leads to a diet primarily based on hay.

-Low Water Content in the Diet > Kidney and Bladder Diseases
+Low Water Content → Kidney and Bladder Problems

 With limited water intake and a high calcium intake, the risk of bladder stone formation increases.
 However, this risk remains low as long as the urine volume is sufficiently high.
 The urine volume directly depends on the amount of water consumed […].
 Increased water intake helps reduce the concentration of excretory substances in the urine, which plays an important role in calcium excretion and potential stone formation.
 In other words, the more water consumed, the lower the risk of bladder stone formation.“